knowledgecode/WebSocket-for-Android/README.md

 ## Usage
 ### plugins.WebSocket(uri[, protocol, origin])
 Create a new socket.
-The "uri" is a URI which to connect.
+The uri is a URI which to connect.
-The "protocol" is a sub protocol.
-If don't need this parameter, omit it.
+The protocol is a sub protocol.
+If don't need this parameter, can omit it.
-The "origin" is an origin header field.
-If don't need this parameter, omit it.
+The origin is an Origin header field.
+If don't need this parameter, can omit it.
 For example,

     var ws = new plugins.WebSocket('ws://echo.websocket.org');